 A gale blows in, so we stop in a hostel in Westport for a couple nights.
 Both afternoons, the Kiwi Experience bus disgorges 50 European teenagers, who immediately get real drunk, make a lot of noise.
 A fun show.

 One night, a group of about twelve are sitting around a table, each with their own bottle of wine.
-A blond, long-haired, tattooed British cool guy is instigating a drinking game, and playing American rap on his phone.
+A blond, long-haired, tattooed British cool guy is instigating a drinking game, and playing some trap on his phone.

 Then another British kid picks up a guitar, and starts playing the Black Keys, really good.
-Then he sings, imitates the accent of a guy from Akron.
-Which is weird, but we’ve had some whiskey so it sounds ok.
+He sings, imitates the accent of a guy from Akron.
+Which is weird, but we’ve had some whiskey and he really is good.